Internal Revenue Code (IRC): Definition & Meaning

 Summary

-The domestic section of federal statutory tax legislation in the United States is known as the Internal Revenue Code (IRC), officially known as the Internal Revenue Code of 1986.
+The domestic section of federal statutory tax legislation in the United States is known as the Internal Revenue Code (IRC), officially referred to as the Internal Revenue Code of 1986.

 It is arranged topically, with sections and subtitles that address administration and process as well as United States income tax, payroll taxes, estate, gift, and excise taxes.

-The Internal Revenue Service is the federal agency in charge of carrying out the Code (IRS).
+The Internal Revenue Service is the federal agency in charge of implementation of the Code (IRS).

 FAQS About Internal Revenue Code